 Management and Trustees

-The Winchester Science Centre staff team consists of education, STEM Now and planetarium staff, an in-house workshop team, finance, marketing, corporate, admin and front-of-house staff plus a Director.
-There are 17 Trustees who are leaders in their fields and greatly assist with the strategic development of the Science Centre.
+The Winchester Science Centre staff team consists of education, STEM Now and planetarium staff, an in-house workshop team, finance, marketing, corporate, admin and front-of-house staff plus a CEO.
+Our Trustees are leaders in their fields and greatly assist with the strategic development of the Science Centre.
 The Science Centre is fortunate to have two Patrons - the Earl of Selborne and the Lord Lieutenant of Hampshire.

 Chief Executive Officer: